 While there is nothing wrong with pursuing conventional education, there’s an undeniable truth to the adage that “time is money”.

-With that said, if the outcome is a successful career and all else is equal, why enroll in a four year program when two years will suffice?
+With that said, if the outcome is a successful career and all else is equal, why enroll in a four-year program when two years will suffice?
 Or one?
-What if you could emerge from a 17-week course ready to become a part of a booming industry filled with near limitless possibilities?
+What if you could emerge from a 17-week course ready to become a part of a booming industry filled with near-limitless possibilities?

 While the above question might sound too good to be true, it is a very realistic outcome for those who have enrolled in a Creature and Character Design Program.

-If you’re dubious that such a program exists, rest assured that it does—and it’s being offered in the centre of Hollywood North’s bustling production scene at Toronto’s CMU College of Makeup Art & Design.
+If you’re dubious that such a program exists, rest assured that it does—and it’s being offered in the center of Hollywood North’s bustling production scene at Toronto’s CMU College of Makeup Art & Design.

 What Does a Creature and Character Designer Do?